-This curriculum is made possible by the generous support of the American people through the United States Agency for International Development (USAID) through agreement No. 7200AA19CA00040.
-The contents are the responsibility of SCOPE and do not necessarily reflect the views of USAID or the United States Government.
+This curriculum was made possible with support from the U.S. President's Emergency Plan for AIDS Relief, through USAID, World Relief, by the generous support of the American people under the terms of the Cooperative Agreement AID-OAA-A-14-00028.
+The contents are the responsibility of the authors and do not necessarily reflect the views of PEPFAR, USAID or the United States Government.